ThomasHeb/4AxisFoamCutter/README.md

 - choose a wire with higher resistance >>> smaller diameter ;)

 Start fine-tuning again until you are happy with the result.

+### Power Supply
+Selecting the right power supply is mainly based on four factors
+- input voltage, select this according your region and local
+- choosing a power supply to integrate in the foam cutter or as a separate power supply (i.e. laboratory power supply)
+- output voltage 12V DC or up to 35V DC.
+I would not recommend to use more than 60V DC because of risk of electrical shock)
+- required power: 30W for Arduino, Display, Stepper + Fans (I use small 12V DC fans with total 20W) + hotwire Ptotal (see chapter Hotwire)

+Please keep all standards and safety topics in mind, when handling with high voltage on power supply, best is to contact an authorised specialist.

 ### Operation without buttons, leds and limit switches (minimum operation setup)